ahmedtarek-/events-agenda/README.md

 # README

 ## Intro
-The application is divided into several modules:
+The main idea was to implement independant modules for ease of scalability for each module (and each can be extracted in the future into a microservice).
+Hence the application is divided into these modules:
 1. Web Scraper that parses Gorki and CO websites (personal favorites)
 2. A Job that is controlled by Clockwork and communicates with the scrapper to fetch data and stores them
 3. Database layer that stores the scraped data
-4. Web interfact that communicates with this database to view the agenda online
+4. Web interface that communicates with this database to view the agenda online

 ## Usage
 1. Clone